bbc/lrud-spatial/README.md

 * `keyCode` should be a [`keyCode`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode)
 decimal representing the directional key pressed.
+* `scope` is an optional `HTMLElement` that you only want to look for focusable candidates inside of.
+Defaults to the whole page if not provided.

 ### Returns
 An `HTMLElement` that LRUD spatial thinks you should